 How to Reach the National Gallery Singapore: Take the MRT to City Hall Station (North-South & East-West Lines).
 Exit B and walk 5 minutes via Coleman Bridge.
 The gallery is wheelchair accessible with barrier-free access throughout.

 Explore Singapore's artistic journey from the 19th century to today.
-Key highlights include works by pioneering modernist Georgette Chen, Nanyang style master Liu Kang, and contemporary visionaries.
-The gallery traces how local artists navigated colonialism, nation-building, and globalisation through 400+ artworks across 8 thematic zones.
+Key highlights include works by pioneering modernist Georgette Chen, Nanyang-style master Liu Kang, and contemporary visionaries.
+The gallery traces how local artists navigated colonialism, nation-building, and globalisation, featuring hundreds of works across multiple thematic zones.

 Journey through Southeast Asian art history with masterpieces by Indonesian master Raden Saleh, Filipino national artist Fernando Amorsolo, and Vietnamese modernists.
-This collection of 500+ works reveals shared cultural narratives across the region, from traditional landscapes to revolutionary contemporary installations.
+This gallery showcases hundreds of Southeast Asian masterpieces that share cultural narratives across the region, from traditional landscapes to revolutionary contemporary installations.

 The gallery hosts rotating international exhibitions quarterly, featuring renowned artists from Asia and beyond.
 Previous exhibitions have included works by Yayoi Kusama, Ai Weiwei, and major retrospectives of Southeast Asian pioneers.